 1. (Top-$k$ Robustness) $V_k(f(x'), f(x))\geq \beta$.

 2. (Prediction Robustness) $D(\bar{y}(x), \bar{y}(x'))\leq \gamma$, where $\bar{y}(x), \bar{y}(x')$ are the prediction distribution of ViTs based on $f(x), f(x')$ respectively.

 We also call the vector $f(x)$ as an $(R, D, \gamma, \beta, k, \|\cdot\|)$-\textit{ faithful attention} for $x$, and the models of ViTs based on $f$ as \textit{ faithful ViTs} (FViTs). \end{definition} We can see there are several terms in the above definition.
-Specifically, $R$ represents the faithful radius which measures the faithful region; $D$ is a metric of the similarity between two distributions which could be a distance or a divergence; $\gamma$ measures the closeness of the two prediction distributions; $0<\beta<1$ is the robustness of top-$k$ indices; $\|\cdot\|$ is some norm.
-When $\gamma$ is smaller or $\beta$ is larger, then the attention module will be more robust, and thus will be more faithful.
-In this paper, we will focus on the case where divergence $D$ is the R\'{e}nyi divergence and $\|\cdot\|$ is either the $\ell_2$-norm or the $\ell_\infty$-norm (if we consider $x$ as a $d=q\times n$ dimensional vector), as we can show if the prediction distribution is robust under R\'{e}nyi divergence, then the prediction will be unchanged with perturbations on input \cite{li2019certified}. \begin{definition} Given two probability distributions $P$ and $Q$, and $\alpha\in (1,\infty)$, the $\alpha$-R\'{e}nyi divergence $D_\alpha(P||Q)$ is defined as $D_\alpha(P||Q) = \frac{1}{\alpha-1} \log \mathbb{E}_{x\sim Q}(\frac{P(x)}{Q(x)})^\alpha$. \end{definition} \begin{theorem} If a function is a $(R, D_\alpha, \gamma, \beta, k, \|\cdot\|)$-{faithful attention module} for ViTs, then if
+Specifically, $R$ represents the faithful radius, which measures the faithful region; $D$ is a metric of the similarity between two distributions, which could be a distance or a divergence; $\gamma$ measures the closeness of the two prediction distributions; $0<\beta<1$ is the robustness of top-$k$ indices; $\|\cdot\|$ is some norm.
+When $\gamma$ is smaller or $\beta$ is larger, then the attention module will be more robust and thus will be more faithful.
+In this paper, we will focus on the case where divergence $D$ is the R\'{e}nyi divergence and $\|\cdot\|$ is either the $\ell_2$-norm or the $\ell_\infty$-norm (if we consider $x$ as a $d=q\times n$ dimensional vector), as we can show if the prediction distribution is robust under R\'{e}nyi divergence, then the prediction will be unchanged with perturbations on input \citep{li2019certified}. \begin{definition} Given two probability distributions $P$ and $Q$, and $\alpha\in (1,\infty)$, the $\alpha$-R\'{e}nyi divergence $D_\alpha(P||Q)$ is defined as $D_\alpha(P||Q) = \frac{1}{\alpha-1} \log \mathbb{E}_{x\sim Q}(\frac{P(x)}{Q(x)})^\alpha$. \end{definition}